abhisavaliya/opencv_controller/README.md

 Special thanks to Aaron Callard and Hatem Abou-zeid, PhD for guidance to use OpenCV efficiently.

-I will be uploading code in this week on #GitHub.

 Please give feedback or suggestions to improve the experience.
 Thanks a lot :)

 Credits: